jodt/Medilabo/README.md

 ![alt architecture](clientUi/src/main/resources/static/assets/architecture.png)

 ## Security
 The project uses spring security.
 When the user successfully authenticates, a jwt token is generated and transmitted in the header of each request.
-The gateway and each microservice checks the validity of the token before providing the requested resources
+The gateway and each microservice checks the validity of the token before providing the requested resources.

 ## Using MedilaboSolutions
 * Clone the project
 * Open it in your IDE
 * Run each microservices or use docker-compose up command if you are using docker
+* Type http://localhost:8080 into your browser
 * Databases are created and test data is inserted
 * Have fun